Dunttus/Python3-website-monitor/README.md

 # Python3-website-monitor
 Simple crash monitoring tool for websites.
-When website goes down you will receive email from added email address.
-Program recomemded to use with Linux Cron job by scheduling main.py.
+When the website goes down you will receive an email from an added email address.
+Program recommended to use with Linux Cron job by scheduling main.py.
+### Requirements
+* Working internet connection
+* Python 3.8
+    + Python3 requests
 ### Usage
-Dockerfile can be used for testing program in container.
-First add your own parameters inside the config.py file.
-Open crontab  with command `crontab -e` and insert `* * * * * python3 main.py` at end of the crometab file.
-This will run python script every minute.
+Start by adding your own parameters inside the config.py file.
+Dockerfile included with github repository can be used for testing programs but recommended running as Linux cron job.
+Open crontab  with command `crontab -e` and insert `*/20 * * * * python3 main.py` at the end of the crontab file.
+Using absolute paths in crontab for python3 and the main.py file is recommended.
+This will run this website-monitor script every 20 minutes.